-- 22.2 Players wishing to transfer clubs in season may do so but will have to complete a Club-to-Club Transfer Form and submitted to the Office prior to playing for new club.
-Clubs cannot withhold signatures unreasonably. - 22.2 Players wishing to transfer clubs' pre-season may do so but will have to complete the appropriate transfer process to the Office prior to playing for new club.
+- 22.2 Players wishing to transfer clubs mid-season may do so through PlayHQ.
+This must be approved by both clubs and the Hockey Northland Office prior to playing for the new club.
+Clubs cannot withhold signatures unreasonably.
+The player can begin the process by using the new teams' registration link. - 22.2 Players wishing to transfer clubs' pre-season may do so but will have to complete the appropriate transfer process via PlayHQ prior to playing for new club.
 Clubs cannot withhold signatures/permission unreasonably.